James O'Barr: Career

 At 18, O'Barr enlisted in the Marines.
 While stationed in West Germany, he illustrated combat manuals for the U.S. military.

 Before he joined the Marines, O'Barr's fiancée, Beverly, had been killed by a drunk driver.
-Part of the reason O’Barr joined the military was the hope that service would help him cope with his grief.
+Part of the reason O'Barr joined the military was the hope that service would help him cope with his grief.
 While living in West Berlin in 1981, O'Barr began to work on his comic, The Crow, as a means of dealing with his personal tragedy.
 O'Barr was further inspired by a Detroit newspaper account of the murder of a young couple over a $20 engagement ring.
 In The Crow, the protagonist, Eric, and his fiancée, Shelly, are murdered by a gang of criminals.
 Eric then returns from the dead, guided by a supernatural crow, to hunt their killers.

 After his discharge from the Marines, O'Barr returned to Detroit, where he continued to paint and illustrate while working a day job at an auto body shop.
 The Crow was eventually published in association with Gary Reed of Caliber Press.
 The first miniseries was published in 1989.
 The Crow has since sold more than 750,000 copies worldwide.

 O'Barr's own hope that his project would result in a personal catharsis went unfulfilled.
 During an interview in 1994, he said, "[A]s I drew each page, it made me more self-destructive, if anything...
 There is pure anger on each page".

-In the 1990s, O'Barr was affiliated with the experimental metal band Trust Obey, which was signed briefly to Trent Reznor's Nothing label.
+In the 1990s, O'Barr was affiliated with the industrial band Trust Obey, which was signed briefly to Trent Reznor's Nothing label.
 Trust Obey released the album Fear and Bullets: Music to Accompany The Crow in 1993.
 The album was packaged with a special edition of The Crow graphic novel.